DevExpress/devextreme-angular-template/README.md

 # devextreme-angular-template

-The DevExtreme Angular Template is an application with several views and a hierarchical menu that you can use as a start point for your project.
+The DevExtreme Angular Template is an application with several views and a hierarchical menu.
 You can modify, add, and delete views, configure the menu, and change themes.

 The DevExtreme Angular Template is based on [DevExtreme widgets](https://js.devexpress.com/) with [Angular integration](https://github.com/devexpress/DevExtreme-angular) and generated with [Angular CLI](https://github.com/angular/angular-cli).